VitalDevTeam/acf-restrict-color-picker/readme.txt

 * Bug fix: Adds check for false return from get_theme_support (Thanks @faketib0 and Dan Mensinger!)

 = 1.3 =
 * Adds option to include the current theme's colors.
+Thank you to @mrwweb for this idea!
-* Adds acfrcpo_get_color_palette function to get the current color palette.
+* Adds acfrcpo_get_color_options function to get the current color palette.
+Thank you to @badjesus for the feature request!

 = 1.2.1 =
 * Fixes $l10n parameter syntax in wp_localize_script.